 Overall, more short sales where they prevented higher foreclosure numbers is good news.
 The bad new would be if it meant a home mortgage borrower was refused after requesting a home loan modification.
 In May, the Obama administration said it would expand its Making Home Affordable program by offering lenders and loan servicers an incentive of up to $1,000 for each completed short sale and up to $1,000 more to share the cost of paying any second-mortgage lenders to release their claim on the property.
 (If a home has a home-equity loan or home-equity line of credit, in other words, the investors who own the primary mortgage may pay those who hold the second mortgage a certain amount to settle that loan.
 The government will match $1 for every $2 paid by the investors, up to $1,000.)
-Homeowners also benefit: They can get up to $1,500 for moving and relocation expenses.
+Homeowners also benefit: They can get up to $1,500 for moving and relocating to the Twin Cities expenses.

 Is A Short Sale Always Better Than Foreclosure?

 Every homeowners situation is both familiar and unique at that same time.
 Engage Home Destination's expertise to apply solutions to your specific detailed circumstances.
 Realestatemsn.com says that while a short sale may seem like a great way to avoid the financial fallout of, and often a short sale is indeed the better choice, you may have more protections from your lender with a foreclosure than with a short sale.

 The lender may have the right to come after you for the difference.
 Engage a HUD counselor and attorney for help.
 Read more about Minnesota's foreclosure timeline to understand the process and your vulnerabilities.